jaapdeheer/GeneralsWiki/SourceCode/Builds/build_with_msvc22.md

 ### 2. Build the Project

 - Select the appropriate build configuration:
-  - `Build Windows build` for a release build.
+  - `Build Windows 32bit build` for a release build.
-  - `Build Windows Debug build` for a debug build.
+  - `Build Windows 32bit Debug build` for a debug build.
-  - `Build Windows Internal build` for an internal build.
+  - `Build Windows 32bit Internal build` for an internal build.
-  - `Build Windows Profile build` for a profile build.
+  - `Build Windows 32bit Profile build` for a profile build.
+  - `Build Windows 32bit VCPKG build` for a release build with the VCPKG package manager.
+  - `Build Windows 32bit VCPKG Debug build` for a debug build with the VCPKG package manager.
+  - `Build Windows 32bit VCPKG Internal build` for an internal build with the VCPKG package manager.
+  - `Build Windows 32bit VCPKG Profile build` for a profile build with the VCPKG package manager.

 ![image](https://github.com/user-attachments/assets/2bc0aa26-3342-4aac-ae5b-6cf91db21214)